 The 14th Amendment of equal protection under the law is not applied equally to everyone.
 Just as the LGBTQ community had gotten protection at work from discrimination due to sex, the current administration, in the midst of a pandemic, reversed healthcare protections for transgender people.
 This is wrong.
 I stand for dismantling ALL oppression.
-It will require all of us leaning into the fire of dismantling white supremacy.
+It will require all of us to lean into the fire of dismantling white supremacy.

-I encounter a disturbing degree of befuddlement, delusion and passivity regarding issues of race in the diversity desert of Idaho, in Boise’s progressive North End—the blue enclave in the purple city in the blood red state famous for potatoes and hate groups and recent anti-diversity initiatives.
-I must read: Why I’m No Longer Talking To White People About Race by Reni Eddo-Lodge.
+I encounter a disturbing degree of befuddlement, delusion, and passivity regarding issues of race in the diversity desert of Idaho, in Boise’s progressive North End —the blue enclave in the purple city in the blood red state famous for potatoes and hate groups and recent anti-diversity initiatives.
+I must read: Why I’m No Longer Talking to White People About Race by Reni Eddo-Lodge.

 Several people who know of my distress over this series of murders have offered me the service of listening so that I might discharge my distress.
 I love them for that.
 Listening is good, but it’s not good enough.
-After thinking and talking and listening we must take action.
+After thinking and talking and listening, we must take action.

-An acupuncturist who recognizes trauma, and who knows of my periods of lack of sleep kindly offered me acupuncture for PTSD.
-Acupuncture is good, but it will take more than acupuncture to address what Joy DeGruy, Ph.D, has identified as underlying Post Traumatic Slave Syndrome, multigenerational trauma experienced by enslaved African Americans and their descendants.
-I agree with her that it requires profound social change in individuals as well as structural change in institutions to address systemic inequality and injustice toward African Americans.
+An acupuncturist who recognizes trauma, and who knows of my periods of lack of sleep, kindly offered me acupuncture for PTSD.
+Acupuncture is good, but it will take more than acupuncture to address what Joy DeGruy, Ph.D., has identified as underlying Post Traumatic Slave Syndrome, multigenerational trauma experienced by enslaved African Americans and their descendants.
+I agree with her that it requires profound social change in individuals, as well as structural change in institutions, to address systemic inequality and injustice toward African Americans.

 It requires the work of dismantling the fact and the legacy of white supremacy.